rackerlabs/support-how-to/content/how-to/rackspace-email/set-up-mobile-sync/index.md

 product_url: rackspace-email
 ---

 This article provides instructions to configure Mobile Sync for Rackspace Webmail on a variety of mobile devices.
-Mobile Sync synchronizes your email, contacts, and calendar events in real time.
+Mobile Sync synchronizes your email, contacts, and calendar events in real-time.

 ### Prerequisites

 The Mobile Sync service is available only to Rackspace Email Plus users.
-See our [Help Tool](https://emailhelp.rackspace.com/) for instructions to configure email on a mobile device for a standard Rackspace Email account.
+See our [Help Tool](https://emailhelp.rackspace.com/) for instructions on configuring email on a mobile device for a standard Rackspace Email account.

 ### Configure Mobile Sync

-You can find instructions to configure Mobile Sync in our Help Tool.
+You can configuring Mobile Sync in our Help Tool by perfomring the following steps:

 1. Log in to the [Help Tool](https://emailhelp.rackspace.com/) with your Rackspace Webmail address and password.

-2. Under Support Tools, click on **Set Up My Email**.
+2. Under **Support Tools**, click **Set Up My Email**.

    {{<image src="mobile-sync-setup-1.png" alt="" title="">}}

-3. Depending on the device you are configuring, click on **Phone** or **Tablet**.
+3. Depending on the device you are configuring, click **Phone** or **Tablet**.

    {{<image src="mobile-sync-setup-2.png" alt="" title="">}}

 4. Select the operating system of your mobile device.
-If applicable, select the version or manufacturer on the subsequent screen.
+If applicable, select the version or manufacturer on the next screen.

-5. When asked "How would you like to connect to the mail server?", click on **Mobile Sync**.
+5. At the **How would you like to connect to the mail server?** prompt, click **Mobile Sync**.

-6. Follow the instructions which are customized to your specific device type.
+6. Follow the instructions customized to your specific device type.

 Use the Feedback tab to make any comments or ask questions.
 You can also click **Let's Talk** to [start the conversation](https://www.rackspace.com/).